Chapter 7 Bankruptcy Practice

 These negatives aren’t all terrible, and deserve some context and explanation.
 Firstly, you can indeed lose things in Chapter 7, to be sold for your creditors.
 However, there are ways that a skilled attorney can protect many common items, and most people keep their cars if they continue paying them and then sign and return the reaffirmation agreement.
 To determine your specific risk, consult with an experienced bankruptcy attorney.

 Secondly, while it does ding your credit bad, and stays there for a while, you can get credit again.
-In fact, if you’re responsible and get a credit card after bankruptcy, then don’t max it out, your credit score can be higher just a year or two later than it was before the bankruptcy.
+In fact, if you’re responsible and get a credit after bankruptcy, then don’t max it out, your credit score can be higher just a year or two later than it was before the bankruptcy.

 Thirdly, bankruptcy lawyers do generally cost money.
 However, skilled bankruptcy attorneys who’ve been doing this a while have found a way to earn a living while helping people with no money.
 The way this bankruptcy lawyer does it is with a flexible payment plan.
 Contact us for details.